-3.1.2 The program director or the individual assigned the responsibilities for the day-to-day program activities must be a dental hygienist with an educational credential one level higher than the credential granted to program graduates (i.e. a Bachelor degree, if the program credential is a Diploma).
+3.1.2 The program director or the individual assigned the responsibilities for the day-to-day program activities must be a dental hygienist with an educational credential one level higher than the credential granted to program graduates (i.e., a Bachelor degree, if the program credential is a Diploma).
 The program director should possess a Master's Degree.
 This individual must have the educational and professional experience, and the authority and responsibility necessary to fulfill the assigned responsibilities.
 This individual must have the necessary time to oversee program administration, operation, supervision, evaluation, and revision.

-If the program director has instructional assignments, s/he must have current content knowledge and experience related to their instructional assignments and must have training in educational theory and methodology.
+If the program director has instructional assignments, they must have current content knowledge and experience related to their instructional assignments and must have training in educational theory and methodology.

 - a.
-Provide a current curriculum vitae of the program director describing his/her educational qualifications and training in educational theory and methodology. - b.
+Provide a current curriculum vitae of the program director describing their educational qualifications and training in educational theory and methodology. - b.
 Provide a copy of the job description for the program director. - c.
-Describe the program director's responsibilities as a percentage of time allotted to teaching, administration, and other activities.
+Describe the program director's responsibilities as a percentage of time allotted to teaching, administration, and other activities. - d.
+Provide the mechanisms for the appointment and review of the program director (if applicable).